 What if I don’t want to use a parenting coordinator?
-Or what if I hate him or her?
+Or what if I have a PC but don’t want to continue?

-Parenting coordination is voluntarily, which means no one can be forced to use parenting coordination services.
+Parenting coordination is voluntarily in Ontario, which means no one can be forced to use parenting coordination services.
 A judge cannot order the use of a parenting coordinator if one party does not want to participate.

 What sorts of things does the parenting coordinator help with?

-- participation in and scheduling of children’s extra-curricular activities
+- participation in and scheduling of children’s extra-curricular activities, as well as payment (if not clearly specified in an order)

-- drop off and pick up arrangements (access exchange)
+- drop off and pick up arrangements (parenting time exchange/transitions)

 - who can attend events and extra-curricular activities